AtsushiSakai/PythonRobotics/README.md

 2. Clone this repo.

-3. Execute python script in each dir.
+3. Execute python script in each directory.

 4. Add star to this repo if you like it :smiley:.